albertobsd/keyhunt/README.md

 1FRoHA9xewq7DjrZ1psWJVeTer8gHRqEvR
 ```

-To targert that file we need to execute keyhunt with this line
+To target that file we need to execute keyhunt with this line

 `./keyhunt -m address -f tests/1to32.txt -r 1:FFFFFFFF`